jdpond/fac_CollectionUtilities/README.md

 This is a set of utilities that facilitate the creation and use of Salesforce Collections (Lists)

 They include:
-- **fac_CompareLists** - Compare two lists returning A list of those added to the first and a list of those deleted From the first
+- **fac_CompareLists** - Compare two lists returning 2 lists; a list of those added to the first and a list of those deleted From the first
 - **fac_FilterCollection** - An "IN"-like query to filter a collection of objects
-- **fac_GetPicklistFromObjects** - Returns a list of strings from designated Field in object collection given the object collection and name of the field  value to be added to list
+- **fac_GetListFromObjectsField** - Returns a list of strings from designated Field in object collection given the object collection and name of the field  value to be added to list
-- **fac_GetRecordsIn** - Perform a query using the "IN" condition of the WHERE clause
+- **fac_GetRecordsIn** - Perform an SOQL (getRecord) query using the "IN" condition of the WHERE clause

 ## fac_CompareLists

-Compare two lists returning A list of those added to the first and a list of those deleted From the first
+Compare two lists returning 2 lists; a list of those added to the first and a list of those deleted From the first

 Parameters: